Jelenia Góra: Modern era

+20th century

 After World War I, the town became part of the Prussian Province of Lower Silesia in 1919, and in 1922 became a separate city.
-During the Nazi era under the regime of Adolf Hitler, a subcamp of KZ Gross-Rosen was located in Hirschberg.
 On September 1, 1939, the day of the German invasion of Poland and the outbreak of World War II, Luftwaffe used the airport in Hirschberg to conduct air raids on Poland.
 In April 1940, the first transport of 2,000 Poles deported from Sosnowiec, Będzin and Olkusz for forced labor arrived to the city.
-In the city, the Germans organized 19 labor camps in which they imprisoned mainly Poles, Czechs, Frenchmen and Belgians, but also Luxembourgers, Russians, Ukrainians, Greeks, Estonians, including women.
-They also established four prisoner-of-war camps: two for French soldiers, one for Jews from different countries and one for Soviets.
-French prisoners of war organized a secret resistance movement and cooperated with Poles from other camps.
+In the city, the Germans organized 19 labor camps in which they imprisoned mainly Poles, Czechs, Frenchmen and Belgians, but also Luxembourgers, Russians, Ukrainians, Greeks, and Estonians, including women.
+They also established four prisoner-of-war camps: two for French, one for Jews from different countries and one for Soviets.
+French POWs organized a secret resistance movement and cooperated with Poles from other camps.
+There were also two subcamps of the Gross-Rosen concentration camp, whose prisoners were mostly Poles and Jews from various German-occupied countries, chiefly Poland, the Netherlands, Belgium and Hungary.
 In 1943 and 1944 there was a significant influx of Germans from the bombed German cities, and in 1944, after the crushing of the Warsaw Uprising, Poles deported from Warsaw were temporarily imprisoned there.
 When the Red Army captured the city, as a result of the influx of people in the last years of the war, there were 160,000 people in the city.

+According to the decisions of the Potsdam Conference, the city became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
+It became officially known by its Polish name of Jelenia Góra, which was first recorded in 1847.
+All remaining German inhabitants were expelled westward in accordance with the Potsdam Agreement and Polish settlers came to the city.
+In the 1950s also Greeks, refugees of the Greek Civil War, settled in Jelenia Góra.

+A local unit of the Freedom and Independence Association was formed in 1945 by former Home Army partisans.
+From October 1945, the Polish underground newspaper Wolność ("Freedom") was issued and distributed in Jelenia Góra.
+In mid-1946, the communists carried out arrests of local resistance leaders, however, some managed to escape arrest.

+In 1945, Jelenia Góra became the seat of the Polish Dolnośląskie Towarzystwo Turystyczno-Krajoznawcze ("Lower Silesian Tourist and Sightseeing Society") founded in nearby Przesieka, and after its merger with the Polish Tourist and Sightseeing Society it remained a seat of its branch, which runs a number of mountain huts in the nearby Giant Mountains.